 The practice encouraged and valued feedback from patients, proactively gaining patients' feedback and engaging patients in the delivery of the service.
 It had gathered feedback from a variety of sources including their compliments and suggestions box, the patient participation group (PPG) and through surveys such as the friends and family test and complaints received.
-There was an active PPG which met on a quarterly basis and discussed proposals for improvements with the practice management team.
-In response to patient concerns about interpretation services the practice had been included in a pilot scheme for Non English Speaking patients (NESP).
-This scheme supports patients were English is not their first language and who may not understand the systems in
+A PPG had been formed to discuss proposals for improvements with the practice management team.
+Suggestions from the CCG had resulted in the practice taking action to make appointments more accessible to patients.